robvanvolt/DALLE-models/models/taming_transformer/8L_64HD_8H_756I_128T_cc12mcc3m_2E/readme.md

 ### General Model (Example)

-All models can be used with https://github.com/rom1504/dalle-service (just add the URL to the dalle.pt in the colab).
+All models can be used with https://colab.research.google.com/drive/1b8va5g852hq3p7yro7xWY3Cc-bd2CRdv?usp=sharing#scrollTo=2Pl8ovcl5T8h or https://github.com/rom1504/dalle-service (just add the URL to the dalle.pt in the colab).

 #### Download link to model